Bark! The Herald Angels Sing!

 - Watch your pets diet.
-Although tempting – chocolate, salt, alcohol, coffee, turkey/chicken bones should all be kept out of your pets diet.
+Chocolate, salt, alcohol, coffee, turkey/chicken bones should all be kept out of your pets diet.
 Leftovers should also be avoided – they may make your pets drool, but they can have some costly side-effects (diarrhea!)

 - Create a ‘safe space’ for your pet.
 Christmas means lots of visitors and generally a busy, noisy environment; which can upset your pet.
 Allowing your dog access to a quite room or kennel means they can escape the mayhem.

 - Christmas Tree Tips:

 - Anchor your tree well – you don’t want your little one pulling it down.

 - Vacuum fallen pine needles regularly – you don’t want your pet eating them.

 - Keep cables for Christmas tree lights and decorations out of reach – try using a cable guard to cover cables.